Find a Counselor

 Licensed Marriage and Family Therapist

-Sabrina is passionate about the development of skills and practices in others and fulfill this passion as an adjunct professor in the Masters of Counseling program at George Fox University as well as training counselors and coaches in the use of the Core Values Index.
+Sabrina is passionate about the development of skills and practices in others and fulfills this passion in training counselors and coaches in the use of the Core Values Index.
 She also trains therapists for the Gottman Institute and presents to couples the Art and Science of Love created by the Gottman’s.
+She has a served as an adjunct professor in the Masters in Counseling program at George Fox University.

 Masters Level, Licensed Professional Counselor Oregon State Intern Anna Schulz is a Masters Student at Huntington University.
 She currently holds a bachelor’s degree in history and social science from Chico State University and has completed core courses in ethics, theories of counseling, counseling techniques, and various areas of group work.
 Anna’s professional areas of expertise are in researched-based interventions, neuropsychology, Gottman Couples Counseling, Emotionally Focused Therapy (EFT) and Core Values Index Counseling (CVI).
 Anna has a passion for helping individuals, couples, and families who are looking for tools to navigate complicated relationships, traumas, and deep seeded personal issues which she believes is accomplished through improved emotional attachment, connection, and action-oriented goals.
 On a personal level, Anna has been married for thirteen years and is the mother of two adventurous and fun-loving sons.
 She loves her family, friends, a good cup of coffee, a well-written book, and being involved in her church.
 Anna is originally from California but has lived all over the North West.
 She loves being outside whenever it’s not raining and sometimes even when it is.